Neyami/Custom-Weapons/README.md

 Various weapons ported to Sven Co-op.

+All weapons are placed into their own folders, just copy the folders inside the weapon folder into the Sven Co-op folder.

+Use the plugin to easily register the weapons if you don't use a buymenu plugin.

 They might not be 100% completed, but it's mostly tweaks and cosmetic.

 There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.
 But the fixes should be simple.